tempor1s/quarantine/README.md

 cd web && yarn start or cd web && npm start
 ```

-Good luck getting it working for your configuration!
+Good luck getting it working for your server!